Rab Neutrino Pro - Women's Review

 As we know, down does not like to get wet.
 If it does, it loses its loft and its insulating properties.
 This makes it imperative to keep your down gear and garments dry.
 It would seem, then, that every down jacket should just be covered with rain jacket material.
 The problem with this is that it would be more challenging for the down to expel water vapor through the jacket's fabric and could get damper over time.
 That said, some down jackets do have shell material, and if you live in a very wet climate, this can be a great option.

-The Neutrino Pro's Pertex Quantum Pro material has a very thin waterproof coating on an otherwise light and breathable fabric.
+The Neutrino Pro's Pertex Quantum Pro material has a very thin DWR waterproof coating on an otherwise light and breathable fabric.
 This will shed a little precipitation, and it will allow moisture to evaporate out easier.
 Otherwise, if you plan to be in wet conditions, be sure this jacket will fit underneath your hardshell jacket.
-Given the amount of puff in this jacket, that may require sizing up your shell.
+And given the amount of puff in this jacket, that may require sizing up your shell.

 Should You Buy the Rab Neutrino Pro?